bgermann/cforms2/readme.txt

 * bugfix:   make the AJAX WordPress comment work again (bug was introduced with 14.11)
 * bugfix:   remove the "Select: Email/Comment" field type, also known as send2author, which contained a bug since 14.6.3
 * bugfix:   remove the "Extra comment notification" field type, also known as commentXnote, which contained a bug since 14.6.3
+* bugfix:   also add roles if network activated in multisite
 * enhanced: remove extra comment success message
 * other:    replace AJAX WordPress comment forms by non-AJAX ones
 * other:    do not save comment form submissions in tracking database anymore